 As a recruitment consultant, you’re saddled with the responsibility of helping your clients out with their expansion efforts, a significant part of which includes their staffing needs.
 This implies that you shouldn't only kick into action on call.

 In fact, a surefire way to effectively combat and beat the candidate shortage is to have a solid idea of your clients’ recruitment needs.
 Therefore, you’ll be a step ahead, knowing what exactly they need, and making the necessary moves for it, even before they reach out.

-Would there be a need for independent contractors, temporary workers, permanent employees?
+Would there be a need for independent contractors, temporary workers, or permanent employees?
 With a fine understanding of your clients’ industries as well as the situation in their organization, you can automatically commence the recruitment process to meet their needs.